 Unable to cover operating expenses

-Beyond basic cost-cutting and price increases, sophisticated businesses employ advanced strategies to optimize profit margins while maintaining competitive positioning and customer satisfaction.
+Beyond basic cost-cutting and price increases, complex businesses employ advanced strategies to improve profit margins while maintaining competitive positioning and customer satisfaction.
 These approaches often involve strategic thinking about business models, value propositions, and operational excellence.

 Price based on customer value received rather than cost-plus